pippim/pippim.github.io/index.md

     Get in touch with pippim by sending an email.
 You can also...
     ```

-4. In the markdown file that `stack-to-blog.py` creates, the HTML id tag and navigation bar buttons aren't as easy to read but do the same thing:
+4. In the markdown file that `stack-to-blog.py` creates, the HTML id tag and navigation bar buttons aren't as easy to read but accomplish the same task:

     ``` html
     <a id="hdr2"></a>